/

 1. supported operating systems

 Not every MDM solution supports every operating system.
-To find a suitable MDM software, it is important to have a clear picture of the devices used or to be used in the company.
+In order to find suitable MDM software, it is important to have a clear picture of the devices used or to be used in the company.
 This ensures that all devices can be managed via a single system.

 The range of functions varies between the individual providers.
 At the same time, more features always mean more complexity.
-Here, too, one should first define one's own requirements and then compare them with the individual tools in order to find the right solution.
+Here too, you should first define your own requirements and then compare them with the individual tools in order to find the right solution.

 3. on-premise or cloud

-Most MDM solutions today run conveniently in the cloud and are thus accessible from anywhere.
-The resulting ease of scalability is especially important for fast-growing companies.
-Depending on the business sector, such a cloud service may not be desired, for example for security reasons in highly regulated areas.
-So-called on-premise, i.e. self-hosted solutions, are available for this.
+Most MDM solutions today run conveniently in the cloud and can therefore be accessed from anywhere.
+The resulting ease of scalability is particularly important for rapidly growing companies.
+Depending on the business sector, such a cloud service may not be desirable, for example for security reasons in highly regulated areas.
+On-premise, i.e. self-hosted solutions are available for this purpose.

 4. available budget

 The available budget is a limiting factor in most companies.
-For comparatively low costs, various providers now offer a wide range of functions.
-In addition, in many cases there are different payment plans that allow for easy scalability.
+Various providers now offer a wide range of functions for comparatively low costs.
+In many cases, there are also various payment plans that enable simple scalability.

 Examples of MDM solutions

 There are numerous providers on the market for MDM solutions.
-Among the best known are:
+The best known include:

 • Citrix Endpoint Management